 - Beaker Street invites expressions of interest from art students in Year 9-12.
 We aim to choose artistic participants from a variety of schools, giving priority to those who might benefit most from the opportunity.

 - Beaker Street pairs one or two students with each scientist, and facilitates initial introductions and communications between the scientist-student pairs.
 The participants then independently find time to work together, including visiting labs or field sites when possible, to gain an in-depth understanding of the research and scientific process.

 - The art students develop and create their work, within the general framework provided by Beaker Street and the Tasmanian Museum and Art Gallery.
 Aside from specific space and time limitations, the scope is fairly broad.
 Our main aim is to facilitate creativity.
 Participating students can access a small budget provided by Beaker Street for materials and transportation costs, if needed.

-- Finally, the works are exhibited at the Tasmanian Museum and Art Gallery in Hobart on the evenings of August 5th and 6th, as part of Beaker Street Festival.
+- Finally, the works are exhibited at the Tasmanian Museum and Art Gallery in Hobart, as part of Beaker Street Festival.
 The participating students and scientists will be invited along to chat with the public about the work and the science that inspired it.

 Check out the story of 2023 CoLab project team Isobel and Miley (Taroona High School), Dr Beth Strain (IMAS University of Tasmania), and Artist Mentor Lucy Bleach

 Lucy Bleach is an independent practitioner and mentor based in nipaluna/Hobart.